TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

 4. How to get an image and deal with it?

-The image capatured by the camara will be stored in the data buffer.
+The image captured by the camara will be stored in the data buffer.
 You should add your code to deal with the image in the main data function.
-Here is an example to calculate the shannon entropy of the image.
+Here is an example that calculates the Shannon entropy of the image.

 .. code-block:: python